-Maximum Program Length: A student must complete the entire program in no more than one and one-half the normal time frame or a diploma cannot be awarded.
+Maximum Program Length: A student must complete the entire program in no more than one and one-half hours of the normal period or a diploma cannot be awarded.
 If the student exceeds the maximum program length, a certificate of completion will be awarded.

-Student not meeting standards will be placed on probation.
+Students not meeting standards will be placed on probation.
 A student who successfully completes only the minimum percentage of courses attempted at each evaluation point as described above will have to continue beyond the standard length of the program.

-Institutional Procedures: If at any point, it is clear the student is not meeting SAP Standards, they will be placed on academic probation or suspension.
+Institutional Procedures: If at any point it is clear the student is not meeting SAP Standards, they will be placed on academic probation or suspension.
 A student will be placed on probation if they fail to meet minimum SAP Standards at any of the checkpoints and will remain on probation until the end of the next grading period.
 At this point their standards will be checked and if a student has progressed since being placed on probation they will be returned to active status.

-SAP measured in accordance with the criteria below, which affect a student's academic standing.
+SAP is measured in accordance with the criteria below, which affect a student's academic standing.
 Although there are four criteria listed below, the most measurable factor is that of the GPA.
 The student must complete a specified percentage of clock hours attempted and maintain the minimum required GPA at each progress evaluation.

-Program Length Maximum Length (150%) Pmt Period 1 Pmt Period 2 Pmt Period 3 Pmt Period 4 Pmt Period 5 600 clock hours 900 clock hours 0-300 clock hours SAP Evaluation at the end of PP1 301-600 clock hours 900 clock hours 1350 clock hours 0-450 clock hours SAP Evaluation at the end of PP1 451-900 clock hours 1692 clock hours 2538 clock hours 0-450 clock hours SAP Evaluation at the end of PP1 451-900 clock hours SAP Evaluation at the end of PP2 396 clock hours SAP Evaluation at the end of PP3 (AY2) 396 clock hours 60 Credit hours= 2 years 90 credit hours 0-12 credit hours 1st of 1st Academic Year 13-24 credit hours 2 nd 1⁄2 of 1 st Academic Year 25-36 credit hours 1st of 2nd Academic Year 37-48 credit hours 2 nd of 2 nd Academic Year 49-60 credit hours
+Program Length Maximum Length (150%) Pmt Period 1 Pmt Period 2 Pmt Period 3 Pmt Period 4 Pmt Period 5 600 clock hours 900 clock hours 0-300 clock hours SAP Evaluation at the end of PP1 301-600 clock hours 900 clock hours 1350 clock hours 0-450 clock hours SAP Evaluation at the end of PP1 451-900 clock hours 1692 clock hours 2538 clock hours 0-450 clock hours SAP Evaluation at the end of PP1 451-900 clock hours SAP Evaluation at the end of PP2 396 clock hours SAP Evaluation at the end of PP3 (AY2) 396 clock hours 60 Credit hours= 2 years 90 credit hours 0-12 credit hours 1st of 1st Academic Year SAP Evaluation at the end of PP1 13-24 credit hours 2 nd 1⁄2 of 1 st Academic Year SAP Evaluation at the end of PP2 25-36 credit hours 1st of 2nd Academic Year SAP Evaluation at the end of PP3 37-48 credit hours 2nd of 2nd Academic Year SAP Evaluation at the end of PP4 49-60 credit hours 3 years